primeroz/prompts/experiments/travel-planner/long-multi-country.md

 # Actions

-- Gather information about the total travel duration and specific countries to be visited.
+- Gather information about the total travel duration (in weeks or months) and the specific countries to be visited in the expected order.
 - Analyze the best seasons and weather conditions for travel in each selected country, considering:
   - Average temperatures
   - Rainfall and dry seasons